tendstofortytwo/prose/README.md

 Prose is a blogging platform written in Go, which I am building to serve my own blog.

+## Setup

+As of July 2023, `libsass` is no longer available, so the environment running this binary must have access to `sass` or `dart-sass` on the PATH.

 ## Usage

 Blog posts should be created in the format `title-slug.md`.
 Work in progress posts should be stored as `WIP-title-slug.md`.
 Static content should be stored in the `static/` folder, appropriately arranged.